Respectful and Healthy Workplace Policy

 5.1.1 The subject of harassment is encouraged to keep a written record of incidents, dates, times, locations, possible witnesses and their response to the harassment.
 They do not have to have a record to make a complaint, but a record can strengthen the case and help them remember details over time.

-5.2 If the behaviour continues, a complaint can be made by reporting the situation to the General Manager or Artistic Director, the Chair of the Board of Directors, or a Union Representative.
 5.2.1 Although it is Concrete Theatre Society’s desire to address these matters expediently and at the earliest opportunity possible, if the subject of harassment does not feel comfortable approaching any of the persons above, they are not required to address them in the order provided and at all times may avail themselves of whatever remedies are otherwise available.